Do You Like Taking Selfies? #WordlessWednesday #Photography

 “Brian, are you still there?”

-By this time, I quickly gulped my coffee down, wanting to get away, but then he looked at the phone again, and this time he closed it up as it was one of those clam style phones.
-I thought about getting another coffee and maybe a cake to continue with my people watching, but then his phone rang.
+By this time, I had gulped my coffee down, wanting to get away, but then he looked at the phone again, and this time he closed it up, since it was one of those clam-style phones.
+I thought about getting another coffee and maybe a cake to continue my people-watching, but then his phone rang.

 “Hello…Brian, is that you?
 Can you hear me?”

-We enjoyed a lovely quiet walk home along the beach without the sound of any mobiles phones going off.
+We enjoyed a lovely, quiet walk home along the beach without the sound of any mobile phones going off.

 Toby on the beach